Pre-meeting tips: Setting up your board in Lucidspark

 Tips for setting up your board in Lucidspark

 Lucidspark can do a lot—where do you even start?
-We get it, it can be a little daunting.
 That’s why we’ve put together this list of useful tips and tricks for setting up your board in Lucidspark before a meeting.
-With your board already set up, you’ll be able to jump right in to what’s really important: collaboration, communication, and innovation.
+With your board already set up, you’ll be able to jump right into what’s really important: collaboration, communication, and innovation.

 Add an agenda or project summary in the Note Panel